AndreaRibuoli/RIBY/README.md

 We need to allocate a 16-byte aligned 16-byte chunk of memory prepared with the PASE address in the last 8 bytes.
 During the *\_ILECALLX* processing the PASE address in converted into a proper IBM i space pointer and finally the system call gets executed.

 All storage in the `private address space` of the running PASE/AIX process is shared with the current IBM i job: ILE APIs have access to it.
 Passing parameters to **_ILECALLX** is far from simple in a PASE C program but it is definitely complex in a dynamic style.
-Let us shed some light on the deatails.
+Let us shed some light on the details.

 First of all we have to prepare the template for *_ILECALLX* that **fiddle** will use.
 The C notation is: